dmlond/arangs2015/docs/2015-05-13/intro_docker/Worksheet.md

 * create a docker-machine called arangs2015
 * configure docker to talk to your arangs2015 docker-machine
 * pull the busybox image from the Docker registry
-* run an interactive + tty bash session inside a busybox image container **in another terminal**
+* run an interactive + tty sh session inside a busybox image container **in another terminal**
 * list the docker-machines and their state
 * configure docker to talk to your arangs2015 docker-machine